Inventrixx/search-bar/README.md

 # Livestories Search Bar

-A small vanilla search bar to consume locations and topics search options
+A small vanilla search bar to consume locations and their topics

 ## Installation and running